The asymmetry of life, it finds us everywhere doesn’t it?

 As you can see, this is a traditional power pumping schedule.
 However, you are just performing it on the breast that is producing less milk than the other.

-In congruency with the breast pumping routine demonstrated above, you can also add other therapeutic remedies into your slacker boob solutions.
+In congruency with the breast pumping routines demonstrated above, you can also add other therapeutic remedies into your slacker boob solutions.

 Heat is a wonderful tool that can help to promote the expression and production of more breast milk.
 Try taking a hot shower before you pump and really focus that water flow onto your under-producing breast.

-You can also use a designated tool that is designed to add heat during a breast pumping session to aid in milk letdown.
+You can also use a designated tool that is designed to add heat during a breast pumping session to aid in milk let-down.
+These extremely helpful warming massage pads (use code LOVEOURLITTLES10) can be inserted into your pumping bra while you pump.

-Did you know that vibration is an extremely effective tool to use as while pumping?
+Did you know that vibration is an extremely effective tool to use while pumping?

 Vibration on the breasts before and during your pumping session can dramatically increase milk flow, help eliminate clogs and even trigger multiple letdowns.